-Realised income contributed well toward the Company's strategy of reinvestment for the return on the investment portfolio.
-The combined positive results for both the technical and investment operations results in a 2019 profit before tax of $\notin$ 9,674,992 compared to a prior year profit before tax of $\notin$ 4,362,052, increasing the total equity of the Core to $\notin$ 35,358,374 at year end from $\notin$ 27,762,409 at the beginning of the year under review.
+The positive result for technical operations was augmented by the marginal investment return results.
+Profits before tax in 2020 amounted to €7,080,257 compared to a prior year profit before tax of €9,674,992, increasing the total equity of the Core to €38,653,747 at year end from €34,823,420 at the beginning of the year under review.

-The Company owns 25% in an associate company, Strategic Risk Solutions Insurance Management Services Europe PCC (SRS).
-During the year under review it also invested a 25% equity share in a company currently applying for authorisation to act as a life insurance undertaking, Vitae Life Limited.
-Both these companies are not considered to be subsidiaries and as such in view that the Company does not hold a controlling interest in the equity held, the results are recognised as being those of an Associate for dividend income received from the entities.
+The Company owns 25% of an associate company, IVALIFE Insurance Limited, an insurance undertaking authorised by the MFSA to underwrite Long Term classes of Business, and also holds equity investment in SRS Management Europe PCC Limited.
+Both these companies are not considered to be subsidiaries and as such, in view that the Company does not hold a controlling interest, the results are recognised as being those of equity investment for dividend income received from the entities.

-The results for the two daughter companies, Atlas Healthcare Insurance Agency Limited and Eagle Star (Malta) Limited, are not consolidated in the Company's accounts and are recognised in Atlas' Financial Statements and Solvency II Balance Sheet as equity investments held.
+The results for the two daughter companies, Atlas Healthcare Insurance Agency Limited and Eagle Star (Malta) Limited, are not consolidated in the Company's accounts and are recognised in Atlas' Financial Statements and Solvency II Balance Sheet as investments held in subsidiaries.
 These two companies' results are then consolidated in the Group Consolidation of the ultimate parent, Atlas Holdings Limited.
-Associate company results are also recognised as equity investment but only reported on for any dividend income received from the associate then having IFRS principles applied to the Group consolidation as stated above.